magento/devdocs/guides/v2.0/ext-best-practices/admin/placement-and-design.md

 ## Overview

 Magento’s flexible platform lets you place an extension anywhere in the Admin panel.
-However, it can be difficult finding the right place for your extension, so we’ve prepared the following guidelines to help.
+However, it can be difficult finding the right place for your extension and how it should look, so we’ve prepared the following guidelines to help.

 ## Placement guidelines for extension types
 From the list of extension types below, determine the type of extension you have and read the guidance for placement and style.